qiangxinglin/docker-autobuild/geph4-client/README.md

 ## Description

-This is a mutiarch iamge of geph4-client.
+This is a mutiarch iamge of geph4-client, with built-in redsocks functionality.

 The purpose of this image is to:

 - provide a daily build of geph4-client binary
 - make it easier to run geph4 on operating systems like Openwrt